-(i) The amounts under "Office space expenses" include mainly cleaning, security expenses and the VAT related to the rental paid invoices. (ii) The Bank pays annually contributions to the Bank Deposit Guarantee Fund for guaranteed deposits.
+(ii) The Bank pays annually contributions to the Bank Deposit Guarantee Fund for guaranteed deposits.
 Guaranteed deposits represent any credit balance, including the due interest, which results from funds left in an account or from temporary situations deriving from normal banking transactions and which a credit institution must repay in the legal and contractual conditions applicable.
-Examples of guaranteed deposits are: time deposits, current accounts, savings accounts, debit/credit card accounts. (iii) The Bank pays constribution to account for fund for liabilities pay coursed respectively for liabilities (avcluding our funds) loss coursed deposits.
-The liability to pay.
+Examples of guaranteed deposits are: time deposits, current accounts, savings accounts, debit/credit card accounts.

 (iii) The Bank pays contribution to resolution fund for liabilities not covered, respectively for liabilities (excluding own funds) less covered deposits.
 The liability to pay these levies is recognized when they become constructive.
-In this case, the obligation arises annually on January 1, as the Bank performs activities related to deposits received a) 2% of turnover, for the period 1 January 2024 - 31 December 2025 inclusive.
+In this case, the obligation arises annually on January 1, as the Bank performs activities related to deposits received.

-(iv) Under the caption "Charge of litigation provision" the Group presents the expense with legal disputes, as further disclosed in Note 36 Provisions. (v) Under the caption "Other taxes" the Group presents the movement in provision for tax audit (please see Note 28 Other assets)
+(iv) Under the caption "Other taxes" the Group presents the movement in provision for tax audit (please see note 28 Other assets).